MohitGoel92/An-Introduction-to-Data-Science-and-Analytics/README.md

 **Numerical Data Type:** A Numerical data type is a data type that takes a numerical value.
 In this data type, we have *Discrete* and *Continuous* data types.
 Discrete data usually counts quantities, whereas Continuous data is used to measure.
 For instance, the amount of people in a room (5 people), age (35 years old), and amount of t-shirts on the shelf (10 shirts).
 Continuous data on the other hand can take all values, for instance, the length of grass (4.67cm), the time taken to complete a task (4 hours, 34 minutes, 7.24 seconds), and the weight of a person (78.435 KG).

+**Exploration Data Analysis:** In statistics, exploratory data analysis is an approach to analysing data sets to summarise their main characteristics, often with visual methods.
+It is a critical process of performing initial investigation on the data to discover trends and patterns.
+The process allows for hypothesis testing, checking assumptions with the use of statistical, and graphical representation.

+**Data Cleaning:** This critical step involves detecting and fixing corrupt and innacurate record instances.
+Some of these innacurate record instances include testing missing values, proper formatting, fixing inconsistent data formats, and removing duplicate records.